realiti4/tradingfeatures/README.md

   * `bitmex.funding`
   * `bitmex.quote`

 Supported symbols: `btcusd`, `ethusd`, `ltcusd`.
 These are guaranteed to work with every module.
 You can stil use any symbol that an exchange supports.
 But same pair is different for each exchange of course.
-Using an unsupported symbold will give you a warning, but it should work just fine as long as you are using a correct symbol for that api.
+Using an unsupported symbol will give you a warning, but it should work just fine as long as you are using a correct symbol for that api.

 ### Get history with .get()